Prosper-133/Better-Health-Nigeria/README.md

 ## User Researh
 We conducted user research, interviews, and received feedback to improve our wireframe.
 ### User Persona
-User Persona: Nneoma Amadi
+- [x] **User Persona**: Nneoma Amadi

-Overview
-Nneoma is a 32-year-old community health worker living in a rural village in south-south Nigeria called Umuebule
+- [x] **Overview**: Nneoma is a 32-year-old community health worker living in a rural village in south-south Nigeria called Umuebule

-Background and Context
-Nneoma lives in the village with limited access to healthcare services.
+- [x] **Background and Context**: Nneoma lives in the village with limited access to healthcare services.
 She's passionate about improving health outcomes in her community and has basic training in health education.

-Demographics
+- [x] **Demographics**:
   - Age: 32
   - Gender: Female
   - Location: Rural village (Umuebule), south-south Nigeria
   - Occupation: Community health worker
   - Income: Very minimal, relying on occasional stipends from NGOs and farming.

-Personal Story
+- [x] **Personal Story**:
 Umuebule; Nneoma's village lacks a functional healthcare center, thus villagers visit herbal healers and those seeking proper healthcare are forced to travel to the city.
 Due to transportation issues most of them end up struggling with common illnesses and even die when the conditions severely deteriorate.Often times, she accompanies patients to the City, giving up her time and very little resources.
 Nneoma dreams of having a reliable healthcare solution that would improve her community's health and reduce her workload.

-Pain Points and Challenges
+- [x] **Pain Points and Challenges**:
-1. Limited healthcare access: Nneoma's village lacks adequate healthcare services, leading to delayed treatment and poor health outcomes.
+  - Limited healthcare access: Nneoma's village lacks adequate healthcare services, leading to delayed treatment and poor health outcomes.
-2. Transportation challenges: Traveling to distant healthcare facilities is time-consuming, expensive, and often unreliable.
+  - Transportation challenges: Traveling to distant healthcare facilities is time-consuming, expensive, and often unreliable.
-3. Limited resources: Nneoma's community lacks access to trained healthcare professionals, medical equipment, and essential supplies.
+  - Limited resources: Nneoma's community lacks access to trained healthcare professionals, medical equipment, and essential supplies.

 By understanding Nneoma's challenges and context, the solar-powered telehealth stations/clinics solution can be tailored to meet the specific needs of rural communities like hers.

+### User Interview and Feedback to Improve Telehealth Website

 ## Team's Project Pitch Slide Deck